On Some Variants Of Schinzel's Theorem For Global Function Fields: Introduction

 \section{Introduction}

 In 1974, Schinzel in \cite{Sch74} proved that for any number field $K$, there exists a constant $n(K)$ depending only on $K$ such that for every $x\in K^*$ which is not a root of unity and every integer $n>n(K)$, the number $x^n-1$ has a primitive divisor.
 This is more general than the main result of \cite{Post}.
-Passing to the elliptic curves, S. Hahn and J. Cheon proved a similar result which says that for any elliptic curve $E$ over a number field $K$, and $P$ is a non-torsion $K-$point on $E$, then for every sufficiently large integer $n$, there exists a prime $\mathfrak p$ of good reduction so that the order of $P$ modulo $\mathfrak p$ is equal to $n$.
-In this paper, we prove the global function field versions for those above results, see Theorem \ref{the-main-theorem}, Theorem \ref{ordinary-ec}, Proposition \ref{multiplicative-group}, and Theorem \ref{tori}.
+Passing to the elliptic curves, S. Hahn and J. Cheon proved a similar result which says that for any elliptic curve $E$ over a number field $K$, and $P$ is a non-torsion $K$-point on $E$, then for every sufficiently large integer $n$, there exists a prime $\mathfrak p$ of good reduction so that the order of $P$ modulo $\mathfrak p$ is equal to $n$.
+In this paper, we prove the global function field versions for those above results, see Section \ref{the-main-theorem} for elliptic curves and Section \ref{one-dimensional-torus} for one-dimensional tori.
 We follow a similar strategy in those results, but we need to modify it so that the proof works well in positive characteristics.
 We note that the result clearly does not hold for unipotent groups.